 Our Pump Sprayer paints a fence panel in four minutes.
-It's easy to fill and you can use it with any of our sprayable products.
+It's easy to fill and you can use it with any of our sprayable products, like Fence Life Plus+.
 Take the Sprayer out of the box and it's ready to use instantly; less time assembling, more time spraying.

 - No need to put the sprayer together, this means you can start spraying straight away

 - Paints a fence panel in 4 minutes

 - The funnel lid makes it easy to fill